MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Flashing-Image.md

 ![common](files/CM-Flashing-Image/Flash-Programer.png)

 Just click "Program" button to start the programming.
-If you click "Erase" button, it will erase the main flash (Starting from address 0).
+If you click "Erase" button, it will erase the main flash (Starting from address 0). **All data saved in the main flash such as network info, security key, etc, will be lost.**

 ## 2. Simplicity Commander
 You can also use "Simplicity Commander" to flash program.